orkestra/OrkestraPdfBundle/README.md

 ### Creating an Invoice Generator

-The two main methods to implemented is the `doGenerate` and `setDefaultParameters` methods.
+The two main methods to implement are: `doGenerate` and `setDefaultParameters`.

 #### doGenerate